The idea of a Basic Income for all has become a key idea as the likely economic effects of Covid have become apparent.

-Pensioners provide millions of hours of free babysitting for working parents.
-More millions of free caring are given for Friends, Neighbours and Family.
+Pensioners have provided millions of hours of free babysitting for working parents.
+More millions of free caring have been given for Friends, Neighbours and Family.
 And yet more as volunteers in hospitals, Museums, Charity shops, prisons, in schools and as governors, as workers in our country parks, RSPB, National Trust, ….Everywhere, once you start looking!

 Not only that we are personally active.
 We love exploring, the Heritage, Tourism and Coach trip industries could not survive without us!
 We take part in book groups, clubs, art classes, yoga, bingo, bridge, dog walking and rambling.
 If you go into the countryside midweek you will see gaggle after gaggle of silver haired walkers!
 And not only walking, but working to maintain paths and stiles, repairing hedges, doing nature counts.

 Nor does paid work necessarily stop.
 Many pensioners will continue to work because they feel they still have a contribution to make.
 A taxi driver gave me this lovely example.
 He told me he is 70 and has taken it up because he likes having something to do and meeting people.
 They enjoy it, and feel useful or maybe just want cash to visit their family in OZ…

 What am I saying?
 That humans are not essentially lazy!

 They love being active and social.
 Most will be creative in some way, and almost all will contribute to the community.
 Given freedom from basic money worries, people can and do find interesting lives and new ways of being useful.